apache/rocketmq-dashboard/doc/1_0_0/UserGuide_EN.md

 server.ssl.keyAlias=rmqcngkey
 ```

-## Login/Logout on Console
+## Login/Logout on Dashboard
-Access Console with username and password and logout to leave the console。To stage the function on, we need the steps below:
+Access Dashboard with username and password and logout to leave the dashboard。To stage the function on, we need the steps below:

 * 1.Turn on the property in resources/application.properties.
 ```$xslt